 Collection 047 Papers of Melvin E. Trotter

-[NOTE: In the scope and content description, the notation "Folder 1-5" means box 1, Folder 5.]
+[NOTE: In the Arrangement description, the notation "Folder 1-5" means Box 1, Folder 5.]

 After 1900, the life of Melvin Trotter was inextricably tied up in the work of the City Rescue Mission.
 His papers and records of the Mission are similarly combined.
 The correspondence, sermons, photographs, and other material in this collection almost all date from after 1900, and are mostly concerned with some aspect of Trotter's rescue mission activities in Grand Rapids and other cities or with his evangelistic campaigns.
 The folders in the collection are arranged alphabetically according to title.
 As much as was possible, the material inside each folder (except for Folder 1-5) was also arranged chronologically.